ITDependsQ42022/Hey-Blue/docs/decisions/characteristics/0003-security.md

 Static analysis will be run against cross-container communication contracts to ensure PII fields are not included.
 This includes Observability Signal egress, which can contain arbitrary data in attributes.
 In this case static analysis will be run against code to check for instrumentation that writes PII and additionally processors will be run in Telemetry to identify and redact potential PII prior to egress, and also alert on it.

 Finally, automated end-to-end system tests will be written covering all core flows beginning with registration.
-Test PII data used in registration will be checke for after each scenario in logs, metrics, traces, events and other containers stores.
+Test PII data used in registration will be checked for after each scenario in logs, metrics, traces, events and other containers stores.
 Finding the test PII Data outside the compartmentalized store fails the fitness function.

 ### Visibility and Storage of Data